spicypark/Calculator/README.md

 ### Sub header, will elaborate later

 > More features are planned such as
-> -Euler approximation
+> - Euler approximation
-> -Simple derivatives
+> - Simple derivatives
-> -GUI features
+> - GUI features
 >
 > more block quotes